Skip to main content

 I consider myself a strong, independent, and confident woman.

-I chose not to date for a long time to raise my child, and when I did, I had a few guys who clearly wouldn’t work out and moved on.
-Until this one guy, I thought at first he was not the right fit for me/my family, but something about his kindness and gentle nature made me persist.
+I chose not to date for a long time to focus on raising my child.
+When I did start dating, I met a few guys who clearly wouldn’t work out.
+I moved on from those relationships.
+At first, I believed he didn’t fit well with me and my family.
+But something about his kindness and gentle nature made me persist.

 Things escalated quickly

-It was a matter of weeks into dating that he said, “I’ve bought you some lingerie, try it on for me.”
-I’d done this in long-term relationships in the past to spice things up but never in the first few weeks of a relationship.
+It was a matter of weeks into dating that he said, “I’ve bought you some lingerie.
+Try it on for me.”
+I had done this before in long-term relationships to spice things up.
+But I had never done it within the first few weeks of a relationship.
 I was immediately concerned.

 When I saw what he bought I was shocked.
 It wasn’t lingerie, it wasn’t sexy—it made a mockery of my assets.
-I should have run but I thought I was strong enough I could get through this…after all, he bought it for me.
+I should have run.
+But I thought I was strong enough to get through this.
+After all, he bought it for me.
 He cares, right?

-Related: My Partner Had A Second, Secret Phone To Hide His Porn Obsession
+Related: My Partner Had a Second, Secret Phone to Hide His Porn Obsession From Me

 Get The Facts